kibo-money/kibo/README.md

 - **Dashboards**: For a quick and real-time view of the latest data of all the datasets
 - **NOSTR integration**: First to save preferences, later to add some social functionnality
 - **Datasets by block timestamp**: In addition to having datasets by block date and block height
+- **Descriptions**: Add text to describe all charts and what they mean

 _Maybe_: